-[1] Unless otherwise indicated, amounts shown reflect single-family residential and commercial service rates in effect during January 2020, and are exclusive of utility taxes or franchise fees, if any, and reflect "inside the City limits" service, all as reported by each indicated utility.
+^[1] Unless otherwise indicated, amounts shown reflect single-family residential and commercial service rates in effect during January 2021, and are exclusive of utility taxes or franchise fees, if any, and reflect "inside the City limits" service, all as reported by each indicated utility.
 This comparison is intended to show comparable charges for similar service for comparison purposes only and is not intended to be a complete listing of all rates and charges offered by each indicated utility.

-[2] The County does not bill on a meter size basis but on an equivalent residential unit basis for commercial rates.
+^[2] For single family commercial rates, the County does not bill on a meter size basis but on an equivalent residential unit basis.
 The ERU's for each customer vary greatly and depend on the customer usage characteristics and type of use.
 The ERU's are determined by the County.

-[3] For commercial rates, the City of St. Petersburg utilizes a block rate based on the customer's average consumption history.
+^[3] For commercial rates, the city of St. Petersburg utilizes a block rate based on the customer's average consumption history.
 For comparison purposes, the customer's consumption is assumed to be average.